 Great content speaks for itself, but only when it’s shared.
 Creating high-quality content keeps brands top-of-mind and relevant with clients, but also helps boost search result rankings.
 Whether generating topics about design, manufacturing or firm culture, one of the best ways to share content is through an AEC blog.
 When implemented with an integrated content marketing plan, you can create a blog that showcases company culture and your best work.

-Creating a blog in the architecture, engineering, and construction (AEC) space may seem daunting, but there are a range of content ideas to draw from so you can use this platform to establish expertise.
+Creating a blog in the architecture, engineering, and construction (AEC) space may seem daunting, but there are many content ideas to draw from so you can use this platform to establish expertise.
 Through regular writing, blogs can be powerful tools for sharing an authentic, personal brand that’s relatable and relevant.
-As one of the most popular forms of content marketing, blogging not only provides a way to share ideas and projects, but also industry inspiration and educational material that will help build a reputation.
+As one of the most popular forms of content marketing, blogging provides a way to share ideas and projects, industry inspiration, and educational material that will help build a brand reputation.

-In the following guide, we outline how to build a blog for readers as you write content that’s clear, engaging and easier to create.
+The following guide outlines how to build a blog for readers as you write content that’s clear, engaging and easier to create.
 Remember to keep your target audience in mind as a blog is an opportunity to respond to what’s happening in your discipline and frame your work in a larger context.
 You can begin by breaking the editorial planning process into categories to explore blog topics; these are outlined below, in no particular order.

 1. Project Highlights

-A great place to begin thinking about blog posts and what to write is the firm’s work.
+The firm’s work is a great place to begin thinking about blog posts and what to write.
 Though it’s good to have dedicated web pages that tell a visual story of a project, you can also create a blog post that looks at the process behind the work.
 From design details to client engagement, this can be framed differently than a Case Study to focus on stories that don’t fit neatly into a project narrative or more quantitative metrics.

 2. Event Announcements & Recaps

 There are many blog stories and angles to draw from, whether AEC firms and companies participate in industry events and conferences or when team members have speaking engagements and serve on competition juries.
 These are all opportunities to keep readers informed, and following an event, for you to provide a recap of what happened and its impact.
-Moreover, readers find out how to attend, and afterwards, can help tell the story of a brand.
+Moreover, readers find out how to attend, and afterwards, can help tell a brand’s story.

 3. Vertical Highlights